annyh/annyh.github.io/_posts/2018-5-1-Why-I-refuse-to-do-take-home-programming-assignments-for-programming-interviews.md

 If both assumptions are true, AND the take-home is something the interviewee can feature in their portfolio, AND the company decides to go forward after reviewing the take-home, THEN the take-home can enhance the interview experience.

 As for me, both assumptions were false when I actively interviewed.
-I was working full time, so implementing all the take home assignments was infeasible.
+I was working full time, so implementing all the take-home assignments was infeasible.
 Plus I was getting more interview requests than I can handle *without* implementing any of the take-homes.

 The market in software engineers in the Bay Area (especially where I live, in San Francisco) is red-hot.

 **A sample of take-home assignments I encountered**

-You might be curious: what were the take home assignments?
+You might be curious: what were the take-home assignments?
 I was asked to code in HackerRank, implement a note-taking app, and implement Scrabble in whichever web technology I saw fit.

 The **HackerRank** problems were short.
 Other than learning to use the online interface (which excluded many of the built-in features of my text editor), was fairly efficient.
 I almost felt good with the rapid validation of the provided test cases.